-This creamy espresso martini with Baileys and Kahlua adds Baileys Irish Cream to a classic espresso martini recipe.
-That makes this easy coffee cocktail creamy and just a bit sweeter than the original.
+The best creamy espresso martini with Baileys and Kahlua adds Baileys Irish Cream to a classic espresso martini recipe.
+That makes this easy coffee cocktail rich and creamy and just a bit sweeter than the original.

 It’s the perfect drink for coffee lovers.
 Enjoy it as part of a holiday celebration or an after-dinner cocktail.

-This creamy espresso martini was created for the 52 weeks of cocktails challenge (week 9: Baileys).
+This creamy espresso martini with Baileys Irish Cream was created for the 2022 52 weeks of cocktails challenge (week 9: Baileys).
 I had been thinking about remaking my gin espresso martini for the prior week’s challenge (coffee or tea).
 Instead, I played around with a chai bourbon old-fashioned with a honey simple syrup.

 The original espresso martini was created by Dick Bradsell in the 1980s.
-There are not many truly famous bartenders, but he is the source of many classic cocktails, including the espresso martini, the bramble, and others.
+There are not many truly famous bartenders, but he is the source of many famous modern cocktails, including the espresso martini, the bramble, and others.

-A dry shake is when you put your cocktail ingredients in the cocktail shaker without any ice.
+The dry shake is used to make the foam and froth in cocktails with egg whites like a vodka sour or Aperol sour.
+To do a regular dry shake, put your cocktail ingredients in your cocktail shaker without any ice.
 For best results, shake hard for 20 to 30 seconds.
 Then add about a half cup of ice cubes, and shake again just to chill.
-Pour into a chilled coupe, garnish with coffee beans or espresso beans, and serve immediately before the foam goes away.
+Pour into a chilled glass, garnish, and serve immediately.